 Trim the panel into a long rectangle, I used the edge of the rug for the first side and a large book as a guide for trimming the width of the panel.
 Pin each seam to stop it coming apart.
 Stitch along the long sides to hold these seams together, 1cm in.
 Remove pins.

 To make the ragged frayed edges cut into the seam allowance every centimetre.
 Be very careful not to cut into the stitched line,.
 If you accidentally do re stitch.
 It is easier to do this now as there is less bulk.

 Once you have cut into each seam allowance layout your denim panels and choose the order you like them in.

 Stitch together along your 1cm stitched lines so the seam is on the right side of the quilt.
 Cut into the seam allowance to create fraying.

 You are nearly their, sew round the edge of the quilt 1cm in, then cut into this 1cm seam allowance to create the fraying.

 Lastly wash, then wash and wash again.
 Each time you wash the quilt the seams will fray a little more.

 Hang out to dry.

-I love the texture of denim, what is your favourite upcycled denim project?
+I love the texture of denim.
+A surprise is the weight of the quilt, I love the lying under it (the weight is heavier than anticipated).
+What is your favourite upcycled denim project?
 There are plenty more ideas on my recycled denim pinterest board.